Inefficient lamps will be banned in the United Arab Emirates from the 1st of July. This is expected to save Dh668 million per year (£106.8m).

 The ban will specifically target imports as there is no domestic production of lighting products in the UAE.
 It is expected to reduce carbon emissions by 940,000 tonnes – equivalent to taking 165,000 cars off the road.

-There are no restrictions on using existing low-standard bulbs, which currently make up around 78% of lamps currently in use there.
+There are no restrictions on using existing low-standard light bulbs, which currently make up around 78% of lamps currently in use there.